orbs-network/orbs-spec/behaviors/flows/inter-node-sync.md

-# Continuous Inter Node Block Synchronization Flow <!-- tal can finish -->
+# Continuous Inter Node Block Synchronization Flow

-BlockStorage needs to always be synchronized to the latest block in the virtual chain (latest committed block height).
-It can identify when it is potentially out of sync when another notifies it of a later block.
+`BlockStorage` always needs be synchronized to the latest block in the virtual chain (latest committed block height).
+As long as it's synchronized, the node will be able to participate in consensus and the `ConsensusAlgo` will keep committing blocks to it.

-When BlockStorage is out of sync, it attempts to synchronize with other BlockStorage instances of other nodes.
+`BlockStorage` can identify when it is potentially out of sync if no new blocks are committed successfully for some time.
+When this happens, it attempts to synchronize from other `BlockStorage` instances of other nodes.
+Note that these instances aren't necessarily trusted, so full block validations need to happen on every block they provide.

-BlockStorage is also charged with synchronizing StateStorage and TransactionPool to the latest block.
-Whenever they go out of sync, they attempt to synchronize with BlockStorage inside the node.

 ## Participants in this flow

+* Primary
+  * `BlockStorage`

+* Helpers
+  * `Gossip`
+  * `ConsensusAlgo`

 ## Assumptions for successful flow

-* `ConsensusBuilder` is synchronized to latest block (and is the source of truth for block height).
+* Other nodes in the network are more advanced and have consensus over later blocks.

 ## Flow

-* `BlockStorage` identifies that it out of sync by the fact that no blocks were committed for over the defined time window.
+* `BlockStorage` identifies that it out of sync (no blocks are committed for some time).
-    * Note: May add indications from the Consensus Algo.
-* `BlockStorage` sends block availablity request message to all nodes with Gossip with desired block range and block type (one configurable batch).
+  * Broadcasts a sync request to all nodes with `Gossip`.

-* Any node willing to help synchronize responds.
+* `BlockStorage` of all nodes willing to help respond if they have missing blocks.

-* Randomly selects a node.
-* Requests the batch with message block sync request through Gossip (unicast).
-* The node sends a batch of blocks.
-* `BlockStorage` validates for each block that it was committted by consensus by querying `ConsensusAlgo`.
-* `BlockStorage` commits the block and updates the subscribed services (one flow)
+* `BlockStorage` of the original node:
-* This continues in endless loop until synchronized.
+  * Chooses randomly one of the nodes to synchronize with.
+  * Starts a batched synchronization process with it through `Gossip`.
+  * Validates the consensus of every untrusted block it receives with `ConsensusAlgo`.